 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2025, DocuSign reported total greenhouse gas emissions of approximately 132,058,000 kg CO2e, with emissions distributed across various scopes: 449,000 kg CO2e from Scope 1, 3,100 kg CO2e from market-based Scope 2, and a significant 132,058,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions include 5,718,000 kg CO2e from capital goods, 16,957,000 kg CO2e from business travel, and 76,100,000 kg CO2e from purchased goods and services.
-DocuSign has set ambitious climate commitments, aiming for a 50% reduction in absolute Scope 1 and 2 GHG emissions by 2030, using 2021 as the base year.
-Additionally, they target a 90% reduction in these emissions by 2050.
-For Scope 3 emissions, the company aims for a 50% reduction from fuel and energy-related activities by 2030, based on 2019 levels, and a 90% reduction by 2050.
-Furthermore, DocuSign is committed to achieving net-zero emissions across its value chain by 2050.
-This includes a specific target to reduce Scope 3 emissions from business travel by 55% per employee by 2030.
-The company also plans to ensure that 75% of its suppliers, by spend, will have science-based targets by 2028.
-These targets align with the Science Based Targets initiative (SBTi) and reflect DocuSign's commitment to addressing climate change and reducing its carbon footprint effectively.
+In 2025, DocuSign reported total greenhouse gas emissions of approximately 132,058,000 kg CO2e, with emissions distributed across various scopes: 449,000 kg CO2e (Scope 1), 3,100 kg CO2e (Scope 2, market-based), and a significant 132,058,000 kg CO2e (Scope 3).
+The Scope 3 emissions included 57,180,000 kg CO2e from capital goods and 16,957,000 kg CO2e from business travel.
+DocuSign has set ambitious climate commitments, aiming for a 50% reduction in absolute Scope 1 and 2 GHG emissions by 2030 from a 2021 base year, and a 90% reduction by 2050.
+Additionally, the company targets a 50% reduction in Scope 3 emissions from fuel and energy-related activities by 2030, with a long-term goal of 90% reduction by 2050.
+They also aim to reduce Scope 3 emissions from business travel by 55% per employee within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect DocuSign's commitment to achieving net-zero emissions across its value chain by 2050.
+The company has also pledged that 75% of its suppliers, by spend, will have science-based targets by 2028, further enhancing its sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents